OlivierFortier/express-routes-viewer/README.md

 - Added sorting options for routes.
 - Added refresh button to update the route list.
 - Support TypeScript and JavaScript files.
+- Added support for varying decorators and methods (such as NestJS and routing-controllers and Nestia typed routes).

 ## License